The Peninsula Humane Society & SPCA offers a variety of learning opportunities.

 A class just for 7-8 year-olds!
 The spring theme is wild babies and includes fun facts about songbirds, rabbits and squirrels.
 The fall theme is tame babies and includes cool info about kittens, puppies and pocket pets.
 Kids will find out how young animals are cared for at the humane society and make a treat for them.
 We’ll play games and do an art project too.
 There is a $15 fee for each two-hour class and advance registration is required.

 Parties with a Purpose

 Celebrate your child’s birthday at our Center for Compassion!
 We host parties for 6-12 year-olds on select Sunday afternoons.
-Up to twelve children can be accommodated.
+Up to twelve children total can be accommodated.
 Guests learn a bit about the animals up for adoption, and can help them too by bringing useful items in honor of the birthday child.
 Parties include a guided tour, animal-related activity, free time for refreshments, meet and greet with a friendly pet, and dog-themed favors for each child guest.
-The cost is $175 and proceeds support our work for the animals.
-To request a party consultation, please email email@example.com including your name, phone number, child’s age and the month you are interested in booking.
+The cost is $190 and proceeds support our work for the animals.
+To request a party consultation, please email email@example.com including your name, phone number, child’s name and age, and the month you are interested in.

 Students of all ages can learn more about helping animals by reading our Caring for Critters pamphlet.
 It includes suggestions for fundraising and collecting items to benefit the shelter animals too.
 Just click on the link to download a copy.

 Lucky Me is a charming guide to animal companionship and safety for young children.
 And the author, Christi Drue Dunlap, is one of our Humane Education volunteers!

 The Empathy Connection is a wonderful booklet on the importance of understanding and appreciating how others feel.